amir-asdp/WebViewToPdf/README.md

 //Receive webView inside of "onFinished(WebView webView, String url)" callback and pass it to the following method.

-WebViewToPdf.convertWebViewToPdf(mContext, webView, PrintAttributes.MediaSize.ISO_A4, destinationDirectory, fileName, new WebViewToPdf.OnConvertResultListener() {
+WebViewToPdf.convertWebViewToPdf(mContext, webView, PrintAttributes.MediaSize.ISO_A4, PrintAttributes.Margins.NO_MARGINS, destinationDirectory, fileName, new WebViewToPdf.OnConvertResultListener() {

             @Override
             public void onSuccess(String pdfFilePath) {